atdd-bdd/GherkinExecutorForJava/README.md

 You can try the application out as a whole or just start using it.

+#### Test Framework:

+Once you have downloaded the files for either IDE, if you are using a test framework other than` JUnit5`, you will need to change the following in `Configuration`.
+       public static final String testFramework = "JUnit5"; // Could be "JUnit4" or "TestNG"

+##### For IntelliJ:

-Download the `GherkinExecutorForJava` project from https://github.com/atdd-bdd/GherkinExecutorForJava.
-You will see only one file `Translate.java` in the gherkinexecutor package.
+- Clone the `GherkinExecutorForJava` project from https://github.com/atdd-bdd/GherkinExecutorForJava.

+- You will see only one file `Translate.java` in the gherkinexecutor package.
   This file contains all the classes required for translation.

-Run the `Feature_Examples`.java file in the `gherkinexecutor.Feature_Eaamples` package.
+- Run the `Feature_Examples`.java file in the `gherkinexecutor.Feature_Eaamples` package.
 You should see that it successfully runs four tests, two of which are listed above.
 Examine `Feature_Examples_glue.java` and see how the glue code calls the production code.

-You can also run `Feature_tic_tac_toe`in the `gherkinexecutor.Feature_Tic_Tac_Toe`.
+- You can also run `Feature_tic_tac_toe`in the `gherkinexecutor.Feature_Tic_Tac_Toe`.

+- If you are able to clone, just copy the `Translate.java` and` simple_test.feature`  files into your project.

+##### For Eclipse

+* Create a new project.

+* Download the `GherkinExecutorForJavaForEclipse.zip file from https://github.com/atdd-bdd/GherkinExecutorForJava.

+* Unzip this file into the project you created.

+* You will see only one file `Translate.java` in the `main.java.gherkinexecutor` package.
+This file contains all the classes required for translation.

+* Run the `Feature_Examples`.java file in the `test.java.gherkinexecutor.Feature_Eaamples` package.
+You should see that it successfully runs four tests, two of which are listed above.
+Examine `Feature_Examples_glue.java` and see how the glue code calls the production code.

+* You can also run `Feature_tic_tac_toe`in the `test.java. gherkinexecutor.Feature_Tic_Tac_Toe`.

+* There are slight differences between the `Translate.java for IntelliJ `and for` Eclipse`.
+(The package names need to include the directory and there is a difference in escape characters for the JSON methods).

 ### Your Project